Seattle City Council approves ten new landmarks

 - Kobe Bell (Seattle Center)

 - Horiuchi Mural (Seattle Center)

 One of these Landmarks, the Horiuchi Mural, is a candidate for restoration funding through the Partners in Preservation Program which runs through May 12.
-For more information on this program and how to vote for funding for this project or other candidates in Seattle, click here.

 Seattle Department of Neighborhoods’ Historic Preservation Program is responsible for the designation and protection of more than 400 historic structures, sites, objects, and vessels, as well as seven historic districts located throughout the city.
 For more information on the landmark designation process, click here.

 Seattle Department of Neighborhoods provides programs and service that engage residents in civic participation, foster stronger communities, make government more accessible, and preserve and enhance the character of Seattle’s neighborhoods.

 Department of Neighborhoods